cloudbuy/kala/README.md

 # Kala
-Simple read-only REST API for mongoDB.
+Simple REST API for mongoDB.

 ## FAQs

 ### What is this?

-A very simple way of sticking a read only REST API on a single mongoDB database.
+A very simple way of sticking a REST API on a single mongoDB database.
 Useful, for example, for exposing some data where you want to manage that data through a separate interface or background process.

 ### How do I use it?